What is Oracle Database cloning:

 (4) ORACLE_HOME_NAME name must be unique (that is, it must not already exist in the central inventory file <path>/oraInventory/ContentsXML/inventory.xml).

-NOTE: if you are cloning on a server which already has a central inventory and the target home already exists in <path>/oraInventory/ContentsXML/inventory.xml then you should run the following command to ‘detach’ this home from the central inventory before performing the clone operation:
+NOTE: if you are cloning on a server that already has a central inventory and the target home already exists in <path>/oraInventory/ContentsXML/inventory.xml then you should run the following command to ‘detach’ this home from the central inventory before performing the clone operation:

 ./runInstaller -detachHome ORACLE_HOME=<target_home>